Top 10 Frequently Asked Questions for Weddings

 10) How do we book you?

-- The final balance of your package is due 30 days before the wedding.
+- Final balance of your package is due 30 days before the event